Projects by Geography

 Twin Cities (Minneapolis/St. Paul)

-For 2012-2013, Hugh Livingston is the McKnight Foundation Visiting Composer in Residence with the American Composers Forum, working on an outdoor sound and music spectacle to be staged at the Caponi Art Park in Eagan, MN.
-Fieldwork and recording began in October 2012, and will continue in Spring 2013, with the final event to be produced July 7 2013.
-Check Caponi Art Park for details.
+For 2012-2013, Hugh Livingston was the McKnight Foundation Visiting Composer in Residence with the American Composers Forum, working on an outdoor sound and music spectacle staged at the Caponi Art Park in Eagan, MN.
+Fieldwork and recording began in October 2012 with the final event produced to terrific community response on July 7 2013.
+Check Caponi Art Park for details about this wonderful space.